 Teams need to align around what they're going to use to track tickets, manage roadmaps, success tracking, etc. There's a fine line you will have to walk here in establishing that balance between enforcing group-wide standards and giving teams the freedom to pick their own tools.

 It's important to recognize tools don't solve organizational or strategic issues.
-Oftentimes, adding too much process will just frustrate stakeholders who will then find another path.
+Oftentimes, adding too many processes will just frustrate stakeholders, who will then find another path.

 If you're not doing this right, you have more tools than people likely, and your team doesn't know which tools to leverage for what processes, or maybe people are just skipping your tools altogether and escalating the request directly to your CEO.